All Episodes

 I didn't know he served in the Nevada Gaming Commission.

-I didn't know anything, what I just told you, other than his U.S. Senate service until I looked it up.
+I didn't know anything what I just told you other than his U.S. Senate service until I looked it up.

-I didn't know that Harry Reed served as a private sector lawyer for a couple of years, made enough money to get rich and live off a fixed income and get involved in phony, fraudulent land deals.
+I didn't know that Harry Reid served as a private sector lawyer for a couple of years, made enough money to get rich and live off a fixed income and get involved in phony, fraudulent land deals.

 I didn't know any of that.

-We're supposed to look the other way at all of this.
+Now we're supposed to look the other way at all of this.

-We're supposed to that's that's not important.
+We're supposed to, that's not important.

 Instead, we're supposed to be scared of people like Robert Bork.